felipet/gittutorial/theory/git_basics.md

   add some sort of binary content to your project, so I don't say it is forbidden.
 Just think twice whether you are pushing a binary that will evolve time to time or not.
 In the former scenario, you better opt for alternative ways to store and share such content.
 For example, [GitHub Packages](https://github.com/features/packages).
+- Broadly speaking, **don't add generated files**.
+You should only add genuine content to the tracked files.
+Generated files should be easily reproducible using the genuine content of your project plus some guidelines.
+Sometimes, when the building process takes a considerable amount of time, people include final binaries.
+Remember, there exist better alternatives to **Git** to store and share such type of content.

+## Commit Flow

+Reached this point there's only one missing topic to discuss about *commit*s, what do I need to make one?
+Committing changes is a process about selecting what changes you aim to register, and what changes shall remain unregistered.

+### Status of a Project's Directory

+Before we need to introduce how changes are categorized by **Git**.
+Consider the root directory of your project at a given moment in time.
+The first way to categorize files in your project is whether they are tracked by **Git** or not.
+Remember that **Git** stores changes only on tracked files.
+Eventually, you might introduce new files into your project. **Git** will tell you those files exist somewhere in your project's directory.
+Until you explicitly add an untracked file, it will stay there forever, appearing as a new file, thus changes that you might apply to such files are not really tracked.

+You can configure **Git** to *ignore* certain type of files or complete paths in your project.
+This is really useful as it is really annoying to find tens or hundreds of untracked files when you have log files, or build directories.

+You can find new files, modified files and deleted files.

 ### Further Reading